 Ofcom also provides regular reports on UK broadband providers.

-At time of writing (November 2020) several UK broadband providers sell 12-month deals, and a comparison tool can be useful to see what 12-month broadband deals are available each month.
+At time of writing (May 2021) several UK broadband providers sell 12 month deals, and our comparison tool may be useful to determine what 12 month broadband deals are available each month.

 Direct Save Telecom